MrQeen/Psy4802-Final-Report-Data-Analysis/README.md

 # Psy4802-Final-Report-Data-Analysis

-This final project aims to identify the key factors to predict GPA based on the Add Health Wave I data.
+This final project aims to analyze the influence of family relationship on the academic performance for children

 21600-001-Data is the Add Health Wave I data